Oxore/ds4-keyboard/Readme.md

 ![Key mapping](layout.svg)

-The key press is registered when you let go at least one of the buttons in the combination (chord) you pressed.
-So you first press the desired chord and then release all the buttons to commit a keypress that corresponds to the chord.
+The key press is registered when you let go of at least one of the buttons in the combination (chord) you pressed.
+So you first press the desired chord and then release all the buttons to commit a key press.

 ## Meta